 Head to Disney Springs

-One of the most popular things to do on Disney World Arrival Day is to visit Disney Springs.
+One of the most popular things to do on First Day at Disney World is to visit Disney Springs.
 This Disney shopping center is filled with things to do, eat and see.
-From snack kiosks, like Aristocrepes, to some of the best Quick Service Dining at Walt Disney World, you don’t want to spend a potential park day shopping.
+From snack kiosks, to some of the best Quick Service Dining at Walt Disney World, you don’t want to spend a potential park day shopping.
 So why not spend some time at Disney Springs on your arrival or departure days.

 Go to the Disney Boardwalk